 - India rejected extra excise duty on imported wine and other products.
-By the following objection by the European Union and the US in the World Trade Organization.
+By the following objections of the European Union and the US in the World Trade Organization.
 So the customs duty has been waived on wine.

-- The Central Government of India has witnessed a most extreme state excise in different states which is of 25%.
+- The Central Government of India has witnessed the most extreme state excise in different states which is 25%.